- Used oil is Canada’s single largest source of potentially hazardous material if not managed properly.

 Where to Recycle?

-- For small generators of used oil materials (farmers, small businesses, Do it Yourself mechanics), there are hundreds of year-round EcoCentres and collection points across the eight provinces.
+- For small generators of used oil materials (farmers, small businesses, Do it Yourself mechanics), there are hundreds of year-round EcoCentres and collection points across the nine provinces.

 - For larger generators of used oil materials, registered collectors can come to your site, farm, place of business and take the material to a registered processor.